 However, upon running the duplicate removal, you have noticed that your duplicates have not actually been deleted.

-Older version: Updates to the software often include fixes for common issues.
+Software updates often include fixes for common issues.
 Ensure that you are running the latest version of Duplicate Sweeper for the most stable version of the program.

 To do this, open Duplicate Sweeper and go to Help > Check for Updates.
 Updates can be downloaded for free from the download links below.